Simon of HMS Amethyst: take the link from the article on this page to read his story PnF Famous Felines banner

 and how Simon came to receive his 'Animal VC'.

-Following his exploits on the Yangtse and his subsequent fame,
+Following his exploits on the Yangtze and his subsequent fame,

-Simon received large amounts of letters from well-wishers,
+Simon received large numbers of letters from well-wishers,

 and many people were moved to compose poems about him.